-Doug Gould is the CEO and Founder of Worship MD and has been a veteran of the Pro Audio and Music Technology industry for nearly 30 years, serving in management roles at Shure, Tascam, and E-Mu Systems.
+Doug Gould is the CEO and Founder of Worship MD and has been a Pro Audio and Music Technology industry veteran for nearly 30 years, serving in management roles at Shure, Tascam, and E-Mu Systems.
 Doug has served as a worship leader, musician, and sound tech at various churches throughout his career.